Prediction intervals for Deep Neural Networks: Introduction

-Finally, the novel methodology is also evaluated on real world datasets.
-In order to allow for comparability with other approaches found in the literature, the experimental settings of Hern\'{a}ndez-Lobato and Adams (2015) are adopted.
-The empirical results show that extra-neural network methods outperform other state-of-the-art approaches used in the literature.
-These results complete the conclusions drawn from the Monte Carlo simulation by showing the generalization of the extra-neural network methodology when applied to large dimensional datasets.

-The rest of the paper is organized as follows: Section \ref{dropoutsection} provides the definition of a DNN used for regression purposes and the concept of dropout originally introduced by Srivastava et al. (2014).
+The rest of the paper is organized as follows: Section \ref{ensemblesection} introduces the ensemble prediction model in a deep neural network and discusses the different sources of uncertainty.
 Section \ref{prediction} reviews extant methodologies to construct prediction intervals that can be applied to DNNs.
 Section \ref{predictionnovel} introduces a novel methodology to construct prediction intervals based on an adaptation of Extra-trees for random forests.
 Section \ref{montecarlo} presents the simulation setup including linear and nonlinear models along with the choice of parameters and hyperparameters for the implementation of neural network methods.
 Section \ref{empiricalanalysislabel} discusses the results of the empirical study.
 Section \ref{conclusionSection} concludes.
 A mathematical appendix contains a brief note discussing random weight initialization and uncertainty for extra-neural networks.